 Best Smart Locks that Support Amazon Alexa Android Central 2021

-Making your home smarter and more secure is easier than ever with an Amazon Alexa-enabled smart lock.
+There are plenty of Alexa-enabled devices out there today, and making your home smarter and more secure is easier than ever with Amazon Alexa smart locks.
 One of the most significant conveniences in a home can come from installing a smart lock so that you never have to fish a key out again, and you can manage guests easier.
 These are the best smart locks that support Amazon's Alexa voice assistant, although our favorite is the August Smart Lock Pro, which is stylish, easy to install, and works with most smart homes.

 - Best Overall: August Smart Lock Pro (3rd Gen)

 - Best Value: August Smart Lock - Keyless Home Entry

 - Best with Modern Keypad: Schlage Connect Touchscreen Deadbolt

 - Most Futuristic: Lockly Secure Pro Keyless Entry Smart Door Lock

 - Tried and True: Yale Security YRD226-ZW2-619

 - Modern Day Classic: Schlage Encode Smart Wi-Fi Deadbolt

 - Best Hybrid Lock: Kwikset 99250103 Kevo Convert Smart Lock